Indonesian president says trade wars too destructive

-NUSA DUA, Indonesia (AP) - Indonesian President Joko "Jokowi" Widodo added to a chorus of criticism Friday over trade friction between the U.S. and China, telling financial leaders gathered in Bali, Indonesia, that victory in a trade war would be pointless in a "sinking world."
+NUSA DUA, Indonesia (AP) - Indonesian President Joko Widodo took aim Friday at sparring for dominance between big economies like the U.S. and China, saying trade wars are an invitation to destruction and are pointless in a "sinking world."

-Widodo's comments at the annual meeting of the International Monetary Fund and World Bank came as share markets rebounded after The Wall Street Journal and Washington Post reported that U.S. President Donald Trump and Chinese President Xi Jinping may meet at the Group of 20 summit in Buenos Aires, Argentina, late next month.
+Criticism over the tariffs standoff between Washington and Beijing has been abundant during the annual meeting of the International Monetary Fund and World Bank on the Indonesian island of Bali.

-Much attention at the finance meetings in this tropical resort has focused on threats to growth from the uncertainty and disruptions associated with trade friction.
-A bout of turmoil in financial markets this week added to the sense of urgency over the issue.
+Coming amid an unnerving spate of turmoil in world financial markets, much attention has focused on threats to growth from the uncertainty and disruptions associated with trade friction.

-Widodo, who often sprinkles his speeches with references to movies, underscored those worries in his opening speech as host of the IMF-World Bank meeting.

 Instead, attention should be focused on slowing growth and disruptions from new technologies that are turning many industries "upside down," he said.